basecamp/bc3-api/sections/documents.md

 Create a document
 -----------------

-* `POST /buckets/1/vaults/2/documents.json` publishes a document in the Basecamp with ID `1` and under the vault with an ID of `2`.
+* `POST /buckets/1/vaults/2/documents.json` publishes a document in the project with ID `1` and under the vault with an ID of `2`.

 **Required parameters**: `title` as the title of the document, and `content` as the body of the document.
 See our [Rich text guide][rich] for what HTML tags are allowed.